-Alana Spencer is the Welsh chocolate & cake company owner who won the BBC Apprentice 2016 and started a chocolate and cake business called Ridiculously Rich by Alana with Lord Sugar.
+Alana Spencer is the Welsh chocolate & cake company owner who won the BBC Apprentice in 2016 and started a chocolate and cake business called Ridiculously Rich by Alana with Lord Sugar.

 If you followed the BBC Apprentice last year, you’ll agree with me that this has presumably been the worst season ever.
 People shouting at each other, people crying, people lying, people manipulating people, people leaving the team at no notice, people not being able to create or sell anything, people ignoring where India is.
 When things go this way, credible candidates might well get lost in the ocean of incompetence – because the more incompetent the idiots are, the loudest they become.